Corvidae: Status and conservation

 Unlike many other bird families, corvid fitness and reproduction, especially with many crows, has increased due to human development.
 The survival and reproductive success of certain crows and ravens is assisted by their close relationship with humans.

 Human development provides additional resources by clearing land, creating shrublands rich in berries and insects.
 When the cleared land naturally replenishes, jays and crows use the young dense trees for nesting sites.
 Ravens typically use larger trees in denser forest.

 Most corvids are not threatened, and many species are even increasing in population due to human activity.
 However, a few species are in danger.
 For example, the destruction of the Southeast Asian rainforest is endangering mixed-species feeding flocks with members from the family Corvidae.
-Also, since its semiarid scrubland habitat is an endangered ecosystem, the Florida scrub jay has a small and declining population.
+Also, because its semiarid scrubland habitat is an endangered ecosystem, the Florida scrub jay has a small and declining population.
 A number of island species, which are more vulnerable to introduced species and habitat loss, have been driven to extinction, such as the New Zealand raven, or are threatened, like the Mariana crow.
+The Ethiopian bushcrow and the Asir magpie are endangered by global warming, both species being restricted to small, cool, high altitude refuges in hot climate areas.

 The American crow population of the United States has grown over the years.
-It is possible that the American crow, due to humans increasing suitable habitat, will cause Northwestern crows and fish crows to decline.
+It is possible that the American crow, due to humans increasing suitable habitat, will cause fish crows to decline.